Demon's variational principle for informational active matter: Summary and discussion

-Within the framework of IOMP, one may formally choose any observable $A$.
+We comment here that, in the IOMP, one may formally choose any observable $A$.
 Only when $A$ corresponds to the system variables, $A=[\mathbf{x}(t),\mathbf{v}(t),\mathbf{a}(t)]$, Eq.~(\ref{Eq:MOM}) becomes a genuine Legendre transform, whereby the full content of the OMI is mapped onto the CGF~\cite{Touchette09,Chetrite15}.
-For more general observables, the current variational principle eliminates the nonessential components of the OMI, and only the relevant contribution is translated into the CGF.
+For more general observables, the current variational principle eliminates the non-essential components of the OMI, and only the relevant contribution is translated into the CGF.

-In our theory, we implicitly assume a ``bipartite condition," under which the system and the memory do not evolve simultaneously~\cite{Hartich14}.
+As mentioned in the Introduction, we have implicitly assumed a ``bipartite condition," under which the system and the memory do not evolve simultaneously~\cite{Parrondo15,Hartich14,Horowitz14}.
 Under this assumption, the system OMI can be formulated at a fixed memory state $\mathbf{y}$, and the memory dynamics may be neglected.
 By contrast, when the memory evolves simultaneously with the system, the memory dynamics $\mathbf{y}(t)$ must be treated explicitly, and the corresponding memory OMI has to be incorporated in addition to the system OMI.

 In the model of the information swimmer, inertia plays a crucial role in sustaining unidirectional motion.
 Because of inertial effects, the swimmer persists in its current direction over the characteristic relaxation timescale $1/\gamma$.
-Unlike the informational memory, this inertial memory directly sets the swimming velocity, as evidenced by the exponential decay displayed in Figs.~\ref{Fig:V-result}(a) and \ref{Fig:Vn-result}.
+This inertial memory directly sets the swimming velocity, as evidenced by the exponential decay displayed in Figs.~\ref{Fig:V-result}(a) and \ref{Fig:Vn-result}.
 In other words, the behavior of the information swimmer results from a competition between inertial and informational memory, governed by the timescales $1/\gamma$ and $\tau$, respectively.
+In systems that are effectively overdamped, such as \textit{E.~coli} chemotaxis, the relevant competition is between the persistence time of the activity and the measurement interval~\cite{Kurzthaler24,Zhao24}.

-The proposed IOMP provides a unified framework for analyzing information-driven processes in nonequilibrium systems.
-Beyond the information swimmer, this approach can be extended to the design of informational engines and to the prediction of new classes of informational active matter~\cite{VanSaders23}.
-We expect that the IOMP will form a theoretical foundation for future experiments on measurement-feedback control in colloidal systems, biological microswimmers, and synthetic active materials.
+During chemotaxis, microorganisms sense their environment and adjust their behavior in response to measurement outcomes~\cite{Berg72,Wadhams04,Celani10}.
+We argue that such information-processing mechanisms in living matter can be systematically analyzed by the IOMP.
+Chemotaxis can be modeled as an active Brownian particle coupled to its environment, with the persistence time of its rotational dynamics modulated by the measurement outcomes.
+For example, the active power can be expressed as $\dot{W} = f_{\pm} v$, where the active force $f_{\pm}$ depends on the measurement.